jessicamizzi/swc-setup-installation-test/README.md

 ============

 This directory contains scripts for testing your machine to make sure you have the software you'll need for your workshop installed.
+Your instructors should provide you with a URL listing the workshop's dependencies.
 See the comments at the head of each script for more details, but you'll basically want to see something like:

     $ python swc-installation-test-1.py
     Passed
-    $ python swc-installation-test-2.py
+    $ python swc-installation-test-2.py --url https://swcarpentry.github.io/2015-11-09-abc/lessons.json
     check virtual-shell...  pass
     …
     Successes: